janole/laravel-composer-package/README.md

 # laravel-composer-package
 This is a demo composer package for Laravel.
 It will show you how to add views, routes and even an `artisan` command.
+You could use this project as a starting point for creating your own packages :wink:.

 ## Installation